eonarheim/eonarheim.github.io/docs/engine.md

 --------------------------

 This pops the current scene off of Excalibur's internal scene stack, returning the game to the previous level or screen.
-The root scene can never be popped, there will always be at least one scene in the game.
+The root scene can never be popped;
+there will always be at least one scene in the game.

 <pre>engine.isKeyUp(key : Keys) : boolean</pre>
 ---------------------------

-Returns true if the 'key' parameter has received the 'keyup' event this frame.
+Returns true if the 'key' parameter has received the 'keyup' event during this frame.

 <pre>engine.isKeyDown(key : Keys) : boolean</pre>
 ---------------------------

-Returns true if the 'key' parameter has received the 'keydown' event this frame.
+Returns true if the 'key' parameter has received the 'keydown' event during this frame.

 <pre>engine.isKeyPressed(key : Keys) : boolean</pre>
 ---------------------------